particle-iot/docs/src/content/datasheets/wi-fi/p2-photon-migration-guide.md

 The primary UART serial (`Serial1`) is on the TX and RX pins on both the Photon and P2.
 There is no hardware flow control on this port on the Photon or P2.

-The secondary UART serial (`Serial2`) is on different pins, however it does not conflict with the RGB LED, and also supports CTS/RTS hardware flow control.
+The secondary UART serial (`Serial2`) is on different pins and also supports CTS/RTS hardware flow control.

+On the Photon, the Serial2 port is shared with the RGB LED, and the Photon must be modified to remove the LED or the current limiting resistors, so using Serial2 on the Photon is impractical.

 {{!-- BEGIN do not edit content below, it is automatically generated 21bcd7d9-474c-4d45-81e1-0cb1753fdb87 --}}